JohnnyGOX17/john-gentile-website/kb/programming_languages/rust.md

   + A [TOML](https://toml.io/) config file `Cargo.toml` that describes the metadata and dependencies of the Rust project.
   + A `src/` directory in which Rust source should live.

+#### rustdoc

+Rust ships with a tool called [rustdoc](https://doc.rust-lang.org/rustdoc/what-is-rustdoc.html) which can generate documentation by parsing specially formatted comments in Rust source code.

 ### Compilation

 - If using a Cargo project, `$ cargo build` can be used